ad-freiburg/esa2018-experiment/README.md

 ## Explanations of some details from the blog post

 Here are explanation of a few details from the blog post.
-They also explain how the `analyze.py` script works.
+They also explain by example how the `analyze.py` script works.
 Some of the explanations refer to the slides from the link above.

 1. If a fraction p<sub>i</sub> of the papers are accepted with probability a<sub>i</sub>, then the expected overlap is Σ<sub>i</sub> p<sub>i</sub> a<sub>i</sub><sup>2</sup> / Σ<sub>i</sub> p<sub>i</sub> a<sub>i</sub>.
 For the simple model, where each paper is accepted independently from the others with the same fixed acceptance rate, the expected overlap is simply that acceptance rate.